gregor-fausto/clarkia-bet-hedging/README.md

 The repository is organized so that the analyses in the paper can be replicated.

 - `data`: Contains data used in the study.
-Data files are found in this Dryad repository: [link].
-Contents of data files are documented further down in the README.
+The data files listed below are found in this Dryad repository: [link].
+Contents of data files are documented further down in the README, as well as a README in the data repository.
     + `metadata`
       * `attributes.csv`: Describes the variables for all data files.
       * `creators.csv`: Documents the creators of the data files.